Mercy03-sb/Learning-JS/Promises/Explanation.md

 ## Promise Chaining

-Simply Understand using the concept of try-catch in javascript
+Simply Understand using the concept of try-catch in javascript.

 #### **Example:**